 We’re thinking about going to Colombia (again), Panama, Costa Rica, and Mexico.

-Happy side note: KLM tickets were the cheapest, so I’m finally gonna experience that KLM joy when I’m flying.
+Happy side notes: KLM tickets were the cheapest, so I’m finally gonna experience that KLM joy when I’m flying.
 I’ve heard very good things about KLM!
 Especially when you’re on an 11-hour flight, it’s good to be comfortable.

 If you’re flying a lot, I found a very good organization to help to compensate for the CO2 of your flight: GreenSeat.
 It’s a Dutch company that’s running carbon-neutral projects.
 Go Earth!